sihamlamssaoui/Future-Of-Blockchain/README.md

 This project is about a proof of concept smart contract for the decentralised negotiation of rental agreements.

-dAirBnB is described in more detail in the associated paper.
+dAirBnB is described in more detail in the associated paper dAirBnB.pdf.

 Herbert, an host, and Gaia, a guest, freely negotiate the terms of their rental agreement.
 Such an agreement is then encoded in a Tezos smart contract which guarantees that the agreed terms can not be modified or tampered with, even in the presence of dishonest participants.
 A double escrow framework (both H and G pay a deposit) incentivates participants to bring the contract to a successful end.